roobert/roobert.github.io/_posts/2022-11-30-Learning-Neovim.md

 df[ = delete forwards to and including [
 ```

-With the xyz plugin, you can jump inside objects further in the sentence, e.g:
+With the [andymass/vim-matchup](https://github.com/andymass/vim-matchup) plugin, you can jump inside objects further in the sentence, e.g:

 ```
 ci" = change inside "
 ```

-With the zxy plugin you can modify and change syntax around code, e.g:
+With the [kylechui/nvim-surround](https://github.com/kylechui/nvim-surround) plugin you can modify and change syntax around code, e.g:

 ```
 ysaw" = you surround around word "'s